dvukcevic/rpkgs-talk/README.md

 The slides from the talk are available in the `gh-pages` branch and are hosted
 at: <https://dvukcevic.github.io/rpkgs-talk/>

+The version in the `offline` branch is the one that was actually shown on the night.
+The only substantive difference is that it contains no external dependencies (fonts, scripts, images), and is included here for reference.

 ## Details of the talk